Persian metres: The Turkish harpist

 The poem has 31 verses all rhyming in -ang, imitating the sound of a harp.
+At the end of the line, the syllable čang, theoretically overlong, is scanned simply as long.

 Pattern 3

 Pattern 3, based on the rhythm u u – –.
 This rhythm is not found in Arabic, and it may well go back to ancient Persian times, since it was associated by the Ancient Greeks with Asia Minor and Persia, and known as persicus or ionicus.
 It was used for example in the opening chorus of Aeschylus's play The Persians.

 Whenever a poem begins with u u – –, the first foot may be replaced by – u – – or –u – –, and in fact this change occurs in about 80% of poems, with slight differences from one poet to another.
 It is also quite common for the final u u – to become – –, although substitution of a long for two shorts in other places in the line is rare.

 Poems of pattern 3, when set to music, are often in three-time rhythm.

 Because the foot used, fa'elāton, is similar to the fā'elāton of pattern 2.4 above, this rhythm is likewise known as ramal.
-However, to distinguish it from 2.4, it is known as ramal-e maxbūn (literally "hemmed ramal ", on the analogy of a tailor shortening a dress by hemming it).
+However, to distinguish it from 2.4, it is known as ramal-e maxbūn (literally "hemmed ramal, on the analogy of a tailor shortening a dress by hemming it).

-"Cloud and wind"
+Cloud and wind

 An example of 3.1.15 is the following poem, which comes from the introduction to Saadi's Golestān: